On the number of tiles visited by a line segment on a rectangular grid: Random segment: probabilistic characterization

+Thus $\probmax_{i,j}(\len)=0$ if this restriction does not hold.
+In the following it will be assumed that it does.

-Given $\len \in \mathbb R^+$, let $\tiles = \funt(\len)$, and consider $i,j\geq 1$ such that $i+j-1=\tiles$.
-For a fixed orientation $\theta$, the segment goes from the reference tile to that with lower-left corner $(i-1,j-1)$ if and only if shifting the segment so that its second endpoint has coordinates $(i-1,j-1)$ results in the first endpoint being in the reference tile.
-It cannot be the case that the segment ``overshoots'' past this tile, because that would result in a number of visited tiles exceeding $\tiles$, which is the maximum.
+For a fixed orientation $\theta$, the segment goes from the reference tile to that with lower-left corner $(i-1,j-1)$ if and only if shifting the segment up and to the right so that its first endpoint is at $(1,1)$ results in the second endpoint still being in the tile with lower-left corner $(i-1,j-1)$.
+This is illustrated in Figure~\ref{fig: probmax_funt_odd}.
+It cannot be the case that the segment ``overshoots'' past this tile, because that would yield a number of visited tiles exceeding $\tiles$, which is the maximum.
+In other words, only one corner of the tile can be contained within the arc in the figure, namely its lower-left corner $(i-1,j-1)$.

-There is a range of possible values of $\theta$ for which the above condition is satisfied.
-This range corresponds to the part of the arc with solid line in Figure~\ref{fig: probmax_funt_odd}.
-For convenience, the angle $\theta$ is defined clockwise from the downward direction.
-For each $\theta$ in the allowed range, the valid positions for the first endpoint of the (shifted) segment are in a rectangle contained in the reference tile.
-The rectangle associated with an example $\theta$ is shown in the figure, shaded.
-The area of this rectangle is the probability $\probmax_{i-1,j-1}(\len,\theta)$ that the segment goes from the reference tile to that with lower-left corner $(i-1,j-1)$ conditioned on $\theta$.
-The desired probability $\probmax(\len)$ will be obtained by averaging $\probmax_{i-1,j-1}(\len, \theta)$ with respect $\theta$, summing over all $i, j \geq 1$ such that the tile with lower-left corner $(i-1, j-1)$ can be reached from the reference tile, and then using symmetry to take into account the tiles with $i \leq 0$ or $j \leq 0$.
+There is a range of values of $\theta$ for which the above condition is satisfied.
+This corresponds to the part of the arc with solid line in Figure~\ref{fig: probmax_funt_odd}.
+For each $\theta$ in this range, the valid positions for the second endpoint of the segment are in a rectangle contained in the tile with lower-left corner $(i-1,j-1)$.
+These are the positions that cause the first endpoint to be in the reference tile.
+The rectangle associated with an example $\theta$ is shown in Figure~\ref{fig: probmax_funt_odd}, shaded.
+The area of this rectangle is the probability $\probmax_{i, j}(\len,\theta)$ that the segment goes from the reference tile to that with lower-left corner $(i-1,j-1)$ conditioned on $\theta$.
+As seen in the figure, this area is

-The situation is different depending on whether $\tiles = \funt(\len)$ is odd or even.
-Consider $\tiles$ odd first.
-Under this assumption, the range of lengths for which $\funt(\len)$ equals $\tiles$ is given by \eqref{eq: square, odd max tiles, lengths}.
-For any length in this interval, there are some positions within the reference tile from which the tile with lower-left coordinates $((\tiles-1)/2, (\tiles-1)/2)$ can be reached.
-Equivalently, the shifted segment with one endpoint at $((\tiles-1)/2, (\tiles-1)/2)$ can reach the reference tile.
-This is illustrated in Figure~\ref{fig: probmax_funt_odd_diag}.
-In addition, if

-the two tiles with lower-left coordinates $((\tiles-3)/2, (\tiles+1)/2)$ and $((\tiles+1)/2, (\tiles-3)/2)$ are also reachable from the reference tile; or equivalently the shifted segment can reach the reference tile, as shown in Figure~\ref{fig: probmax_funt_odd_offdiag}.
-This can only happen for $\tiles \geq 5$ (for $\tiles=3$ the inequality \eqref{eq: probmax len odd2} cannot be satisfied for lengths in the range given by \eqref{eq: square, odd max tiles, lengths}).
-By symmetry, each of those two tiles contributes the same probability.
-Other tiles with lower-left corner $(i-1,j-1)$, $i,j\geq 1$, $i,j\geq 1$, $i+j-1 = \tiles$ do not need to be considered, because they cannot be reached with lengths satisfying \eqref{eq: square, odd max tiles, lengths}.